drubio/practical-ai-agents/volume_1/chapter_7/README.md

 - Tool contracts are intentionally simple and framework-agnostic for easy extension in later chapters.
 - Session memory compatibility and provider handling continue to come from inherited chapter managers.
-- If a model returns non-JSON output, application surface a parsing error with the raw response context.
+- If a model returns non-JSON output, the agent surfaces a parsing error with the raw response context.